utwente-fmt/distbdd-tacas16/README.md

 Running DistBDD
 ---
 DistBDD can be executed via one of the two commands given below.
 With these commands, reachability analysis is performed over the `at.5.8` BEEM model.
-Instead of `at.5.8`, also any other model from the `models` folder can be picked.
+Instead of `at.5.8`, also any other model from the `models` folder can be picked:

 1. `./run.sh 4 at.5.8`, which is used for single-machine runs.
 Reachability is then performed with 4 parallel threads.
 2. `./run_dist.sh 8 12 at.5.8`, which is used for distributed runs that use more than one machine.
 This command uses the SLURM scheduler to set-up UPC on all participating machines.
 The command executes DistBDD on 8 machines (with exclusive access), with 12 threads per machine.
 After completion, the result is written to the file `result/at.5.8/result-8-12.out`.